 Termite damage.
 Wooden shakes provide sustenance for termites.
 To exterminate termites, the home must be tented and fumigated.
 After the termites are gone, replace the affected shakes with new ones.

-“Homeowners today know that curb appeal is one of the most significant features when building, buying, selling or remodeling a home.
-Yet, many do not fully realize the large impact a roof has on curb appeal.
-In addition to protecting the home, the roof is one of the largest architectural features—in some cases up to 50 percent—and has the power to truly take a home from drab to FAB,” said Sheree Bargabos, Owens Corning Roofing and Asphalt Business President.
+If your roof is ready for a redo, you may know that curb appeal is one of the most significant features when building, buying, selling or remodeling a home.
+Yet, you may not fully realize the large impact a roof has on curb appeal.
+In addition to protecting the home, the roof is one of the largest architectural features—in some cases up to 50 percent—and has the power to truly take a home from drab to FAB.